daianeklein/daianeklein/README.md

   ***

-   <a href="https://github.com/daianeklein/jobs-stacks">WEB SCRAPING AND DATA ANALYSIS</a>
+   <a href="https://github.com/daianeklein/jobs-stacks">Web Scraping and Data Analysis</a>

   Project Description: The aim of this project is to analyze the mains skills required in some jobs position in the Data field.
 To do so, it's divided into two parts: